Skip to content

 A: It creates .ait/ (config, database, worktrees root, agent wrappers under .ait/bin/), installs an envrc for direnv if present, and merges hooks into the agent config files it detects (.claude/settings.json, .codex/hooks.json, .gemini/settings.json).
 It does not modify Git history.
 Run ait doctor afterward to verify.

-Q: Is ait stable / production-ready?
+Q: Is ait stable?

 Q: How do I find a prompt I wrote last month?